How An Agency Used Acquisitions to Double Growth

 - Do you need a lot of cash to buy another agency?

-- How to structure an agency acquisition.
+- How to structure agency acquisitions.

 - The 4 criteria of a good agency to acquire.